 In fact, as I cover in my video series The History of Veganism, primarily in the Middle Ages episode, the Quran and hadith contain numerous verses in support of compassion and respect for animals, even emphasizing the consumption of fruits and vegetables to sustain humans and animals alike.

 And following Genesis 1:29, Rabbinic tradition has taught that human beings were originally vegetarian in the garden of Eden and it was only after the fall and the flood that meat eating was reluctantly permitted.
 Thus the spiritual ideal is a diet free of animal products.

 There are countless Jewish and Muslim vegans, many of whom state their decision to go vegan was a natural extension of their religious practice, and greatly deepened their connection to their faith.

 The myth of humane slaughter reaches beyond any religion.
 Humanity as a whole consistently strives to excuse and justify the enslavement, torture, and murder of sentient beings.
 There’s a level of absurdity with how much time, energy, detail, government money, and paperwork goes into finding just the right way to kill.

 We point fingers at inexcusable abuse in other countries, cultures, religions, and specific companies, erupting in righteous outrage and conveniently avoiding any assessment of our own complicity in the deaths of the animals on our plates.

 I’ll conclude with the words of Jewish author, noble laureate and Holocaust survivor Isaac Bashevis Singer,

 Please share this video far and wide to inform and spur focused, constructive debate.
-And subscribe for more vegan content every week.

 Now go live vegan, no matter your faith or lack thereof, and I’ll see you soon.